ShantGananian/shantgananian.github.io/_en/mca-stress-deflection.md

 <a id="problem2"></a>
-## PROBLEM 2: Normal and Shear stresses
+## PROBLEM 2: Bending and Shear Stresses

 <a id="subsection-a"></a>
 ### Problem Description